pywbem/pywbem/docs/mockwbemserver.rst

 3. Gathering time statistics and delaying responses for a predetermined time.
 4. :class:`~pywbem.WBEMConnection` logging except that there are no HTTP entries in the log.
-5. User-defined providers that replace the WBEM  server responder for specific request methods, CIM classes, and namespaces.
+5. User-defined providers that replace the the default providers specific request methods, CIM classes, and namespaces.
 See :ref:`User-defined providers`.